 5 Creative Social Media Ideas

 What problems do your customers have?
 What are they looking for?
-Use tools like Social Mention to keep a pulse on what people are saying — both good and bad.
+Use brand monitoring tools to keep a pulse on what people are saying — both good and bad.
 Discover the top 10 social monitoring tools that we published recently on our blog.
 Post something funny or interesting that directly responds to another post.
 We love how Taco Bell responded to a post from Old Spice with a bit of attitude that got us laughing.
 Check out more examples of sassy brands here.

 2. Share fan content.